Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Well, Josh had been eating pretty damn good the last couple weeks.
 They hadn’t.
 So he tortured himself a bit and made sure they were fine, first.

-“Don’t eat too much!” he warned.
-“Uh…refeed syndrome.
-It’s a thing.”
+"Don’t eat too much!" he warned.
+"Uh…refeed syndrome.
+It’s a thing."

 Jess snorted.
-“We weren’t *starving* down there,” she said, and swigged from a coke can with a relieved gasp.
+"We weren’t *starving* down there," she said, and swigged from a coke can with a relieved gasp.

-“Besides,” Maria added.
-“Nursing student, remember?
-You let me worry about our health.”
+"Besides," Maria added.
+"Nursing student, remember?
+You let me worry about our health."

 Oh.
-Right. “...Yeah.
-Sorry.”
+Right. "...Yeah.
+Sorry."

-“And while we’re at it, *your* health.
-What are all those band-aids for?”
+"And while we’re at it, *your* health.
+What are all those band-aids for?"

-“Pressure sores.
-From my suit.”
+"Pressure sores.
+From my suit."

-“...Fuck!
-How long were you wearing that thing for?”
+"...Fuck!
+How long were you wearing that thing for?"

-“My whole shift, every day since it happened,” Josh replied.
+"My whole shift, every day since it happened," Josh replied.

-“Okay, wow.
-You need to get some cream or something on—what was that?!”
+"Okay, wow.
+You need to get some cream or something on—what was that?!"

 They all stiffened at once at the crack-boom that made the windows and screen door rattle, listening warily.
 Josh’s heart was suddenly thumping hard in his chest again.
 Fuck, and they’d finally shut the shields down for maintenance too and…